google/ExoPlayer/guide.md

 During playback, your app can listen for events generated by ExoPlayer that indicate the overall state of the player.
-These events are useful as triggers for updating the app user interface such as playback controls.
+These events are useful as triggers for updating user interface components such as playback controls.
 Many ExoPlayer components also report their own component specific low level events, which can be useful for performance monitoring.

 ### High level events ###

-ExoPlayer allows instances of `ExoPlayer.EventListener` to be added and removed using its `addListener` and `removeListener` methods.
+ExoPlayer allows `EventListener`s to be added and removed by calling the `addListener` and `removeListener` methods.
 Registered listeners are notified of changes in playback state, as well as when errors occur that cause playback to fail.

 Developers who implement custom playback controls should register a listener and use it to update their controls as the player’s state changes.
 An app should also show an appropriate error to the user if playback fails.

 When using `SimpleExoPlayer`, additional listeners can be set on the player.
-In particular `setVideoListener` allows an application to receive events related to video rendering that may be useful for adjusting the UI (e.g., the aspect ratio of the `Surface` onto which video is being rendered).
-Other listeners can be set to on a `SimpleExoPlayer` to receive debugging information, for example by calling `setVideoDebugListener` and `setAudioDebugListener`.
+In particular `addVideoListener` allows an application to receive events related to video rendering that may be useful for adjusting the UI (e.g., the aspect ratio of the `Surface` onto which video is being rendered).
+Listeners can also be set to receive debugging information, for example by calling `setVideoDebugListener` and `setAudioDebugListener`.

 ### Low level events ###